-Around 6 o’clock, I get up from the bed and go to the comfort room to pee.
+Around 6 o’clock, I get up and go to the comfort room to pee.
 Afterward, I go to the kitchen and make my coffee.

 Then, I sit on the living room kawayan bench and stare outside to think.
 Think, think, and think for around 30 minutes or so.

+Once my mind is satisfied with my morning introspection, I bathe around 6:30.
 The weird thing is I take a hot shower first while lathing soap and shampoo before I turn to the cold shower until I shiver.

-I don’t know but it’s part of my showering routine.
+I don’t know, but it’s part of my showering routine.
 I need to feel the cool waters dripping from my head down to my toes while I hug my knees bent for minutes.